 No matter how lovely it is, every home has its challenges.
-While peeling paint and broken railings are visually obvious, a failing roof, corroded pipes, problematic wiring, or an elderly heating system may escape your notice.
+While peeling paint and broken railings are visually obvious, a failing roof, corroded pipes, problematic wiring, or an old heating system may escape your notice.
 All of these cost money to fix.

 How do you spot problems—especially when they're covered, hidden, or inside the walls?

 What happens if you decide you would prefer to save the money you would spend on a home inspection and instead buy a new barbecue grill?
-There's a good chance you won't notice that the interior walls are crumbling because a fresh coat of paint can work wonders.
+There's a good chance you won't notice that the interior walls are crumbling, because a fresh coat of paint can work wonders.